Volunteering

 Role Summary/Purpose

 The Liaison & Diversion’s Community Peer Mentor volunteers are there to support individuals who have entered Police Custody and Courts across Greater Manchester, to access health and social care in their community.
-We are looking for people with lived experience of the Criminal Justice system and/or community services to be a part of our diverse team.
+We are looking for people with lived experience of the Criminal Justice system and community services to be a part of our diverse team.
 Sharing your own lived experience of what helped you and the knowledge you have built navigating those support services.

 The aim of a Community Peer Mentor Volunteer is to promote hope and opportunity for change for those going through challenging situations.